GoogleCloudPlatform/cloud-sdk-docker/README.md

 The Google Cloud CLI Docker image lets you pull a specific version of gcloud CLI as a Docker image from [Artifact Registry](https://cloud.google.com/artifact-registry) and quickly execute Google Cloud CLI commands in an isolated, correctly configured container.

-You can refer to the image's [documentation page](https://cloud.google.com/sdk/docs/downloads-docker)for complete details.
+You can refer to the image's [documentation page](https://cloud.google.com/sdk/docs/downloads-docker) for complete details.

 # Google Cloud CLI Docker